The Ultimate Travel Guide to Osaka, Japan

 - Birth certificate, marriage certificate, and passport photo – This is for identification purposes.
 Prepare the original and photocopies of the documents.
-Also make sure that the photo complies with the guidelines, which is posted at the Japanese Embassy website.
+Also, make sure that the photo complies with the guidelines posted on the Japanese Embassy website.

-Those who are applying for Japanese tourist visa do not have to make a personal appearance in the Embassy.
+Those who apply for Japanese tourist visas do not have to make a personal appearance in the Embassy.
 The country allows accredited travel agencies to do the processing.
 Just prepare all the requirements and consult with your selected travel agency, and they will handle the rest.